crowding/async/README.md

 #### Background processing

 `async` can also work with `future` objects to run computations in parallel.
-Download, parse, and summarize a dataset in background processes:
+Download, parse, and summarize a dataset in background processes like this:

 ```r
 library(future)